rtmigo/dmk_py/README.md

 5) Еach block receives a 352-bit **fingerprint** consisting of 96-bit nonce (3)
    and 256-bit **Blake2s** **hash**, derived from nonce (3) + private key (2).

-   This fingerprint allows us to identify blocks associated with a specific codename.
-With the private key (2) available, we can recreate the same fingerprint (5) using the known nonce (5).
-Without the private key, we have no idea what the hash (3) was derived from.
+   This fingerprint is saved openly to the block.
+Fingerprint allows us to identify blocks associated with a specific codename.
+With the private key (2) available, we can recreate the same fingerprint (5) using the known nonce (3) .
+Without the private key, we have no idea what the hash (5) was derived from.